julianfaraway/rexamples/pulp.md

 These analyses required a shockingly large number of packages.
 One worries that a small change in just one of these packages might cause the analysis above to fail or change in some unexpected manner.
+Not all of the attached packages are actually used but it is hard to know what we could do without.

 ``` r
 sessionInfo()